Adolfo-schlegel/MyObsidian/OpenSsl server/Remote Connection.md

 Port forwarding allows remote computers, located on the Internet, to connect to a specific computer or service within a private local area network (LAN)**.
 Port forwarding rules are set on routers or other network devices that act as an Internet gateway for other computers in a local network.

-External host will accept all ip from the out side world, so we
+External host will accept all ip from the out side world, so we goin to put *
+Internal host is the server that is running ssh serve

 $$ Remote Conection $$